ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/file-transfer.rst

 --------------------------------------------
 If you want to keep two directories (one on your local computer, and one on the supercomputer) in sync, you can do that with rsync using its ``--delete`` option.
 But that is only one-way so you need to really think in what direction you do it, and it does not scale beyond two synchronized directory trees.

-Another potential option is to use `Unison <https://www.cis.upenn.edu/~bcpierce/unison/>`__, a piece of software that can detect and handle conflicts (incompatible changes made to the same file in the two directories that must be kept in sync.)
+Another potential option is to use `Unison <https://www.cis.upenn.edu/~bcpierce/unison/>`__, a program that can detect and handle conflicts (incompatible changes made to the same file in the two directories that must be kept in sync.)

-Please note that the supercomputer is **NOT** a place to use as a backup for your laptop or workstation's holiday snaps and emails.
+Please note that the supercomputer is **NOT** a place to use as a backup for your laptop or workstation.
+Storage on the Lustre file system is expensive to maintain, and must not be used for purposes unrelated to compute jobs.